Keyboard shortcuts

 Physics and prop placement

 Jackdaw uses avian3d for physics.
-There’s no global “enable physics” toggle: you opt an entity in by adding the components it needs, and the editor’s Physics Tool lets you drop dynamic bodies into the scene hammer-style.
+There’s no global “enable physics” toggle: you opt an entity in by adding the components it needs, and the editor’s Physics Tool lets you drop dynamic bodies into the scene and let them settle.

 Adding physics to a brush or entity